 A bot - short for “robot” - is simply a tool that executes and manages a trading strategy inside a portfolio.

-When I trade, I tend to repeat activities.
+When trading, I tend to repeat activities.
 First, I start scanning, looking for trading opportunities.
-When I find a potential trade, I analyze data, make a series of decisions, and then start opening new positions.
-Next, I start monitoring my positions, checking for profit and loss targets, watching for changes in indicators I use, and dozens of other things as I manage my trades.
+When I find a potential trade, I analyze data, make a series of decisions, and start opening new positions.
+Next, I start monitoring my positions, checking for profit and loss targets, watching for changes in indicators, trends, or momentum, and dozens of other things as I manage my trades.

 These are activities traders do over and over.